Can sugar shift your mood?

 Spread the word!

-Part of defeating Diabetes is sharing the information you learn.
-We encourage you to share this article with your loved ones, especially with those battling Diabetes.
-If we can make an effort to talk about important things like this with our friends and families, we can improve everyone’s health together.
+Part of living with Diabetes is sharing the information you learn.
+We encourage you to share this article with your loved ones, especially other Diabetic friends and family.
+If we make an effort to talk about important things like this with our friends and families, we can improve everyone’s health together.

 Mantantzis, K, Schlaghecken, F, Sünram-Lea, SI, and Maylor, EA.
 2019.
 The ‘sugar rush’ myth: it actually lowers alertness and increases fatigue.
 Medical Brief.
 10 April.
 Available at: https://www.medicalbrief.co.za/archives/sugar-rush-myth-actually-lowers-alertness-increases-fatigue/ [Accessed 6 August 2019].